 REGISTER FOR COURSE

-COST - Program fee is $4,450 which includes housing, all theater tickets, and admission to any other theater-related activities.
-Please note that airfare is not included in this fee.
+COST - Program fee is $4,600 which includes housing, all theater tickets, and admission to any other theater-related activities, OR $2,300 not including housing.
+Please note that airfare is not included in either option.

 HOW TO REGISTER - Before any payments are made, you must contact Michael Zam for registration ASAP at email@example.com as space is extremely limited.